Burak Yılmaz: Lille

 Lille announced the arrival of Yılmaz on 1 August 2020.
 The parties agreed upon a two-season-long contract.
 Substituted with Jonathan David in 64th minute, Yılmaz made his Ligue 1 debut against Rennes at first week encounter of 2020–21 season, ended 1–1, held at Stade Pierre-Mauroy, on 22 August 2020.
 On week 6, Yılmaz scored his first league goal against Strasbourg as Lille beat their opponents with 3–0 being the final score, on 4 October 2020.
 On 25 April 2021, he scored a brace in a 3–2 comeback away win over fellow title challengers Lyon.
 On 23 May 2021, he scored a penalty in a 2–1 away win over Angers, to secure the fourth Ligue 1 title for Lille in their history.
 He became the first player to score at least 15 goals in his first Ligue 1 season with Lille since Moussa Sow hit 25 in their title-winning campaign a decade prior.

 Fortuna Sittard

-On 21 June 2022, Yılmaz signed a five-year contract with Fortuna Sittard in the Netherlands, the first two years of the contract are in a player role, and the last three are as a coach.
+On 21 June 2022, Yılmaz signed a five-year contract with Eredivisie club Fortuna Sittard in the Netherlands, the first two years of the contract are in a player role, and the last three are as a coach.
+On 6 August, the opening day of the 2022–23 season, he made his debut for Sittard in a 3–2 home defeat against Ajax, replacing Tijjani Noslin in the 66th minute and scoring his first goal for the club from a direct free-kick shortly before the final whistle.
+He made his first start for the club on 20 August, opening the score in a 4–1 home loss to Cambuur.

+Retirement

+On 5 June 2023, Yılmaz held a press conference and announced his retirement from football at the age of 37.